 Crash reduction will continue to be one of the primary components of Rhode Island's safety plan each year.
+For

-For FY2017 Rhode Island experienced a decrease in the number of CMV crashes from 251 to 192 when comparing FY2013 to FY2017.
-The crash reduction goal for FFY 2019 is a 2% reduction in total CMV crashes statewide, using FFY 2017 as a baseline.
+FFY2018 Rhode Island experienced a decrease in the number of CMV fatal crashes from 5 to 1 when comparing FFY2014 to fFY2018.
+The crash reduction goal for FFY 2020 - 2022 is a 3% reduction in total CMV crashes statewide, using FFY 2018 as a baseline.

-Program Activities: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.
+Program Activities for FY 2020 - 2022: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.

 Inspectors will be instructed to make the most efficient use of their time and effort and take advantage of circumstances that will allow them to produce the most effective outcome.
-Currently, Rhode Island has five (5) full-time roadside inspectors.
+Currently, Rhode Island has four (4) full-time roadside inspectors.
 2 full-time inspectors are on a rotating schedule to conduct daily size and weight activities.
 These size and weight activities are not billed to the MCSAP Grant.
 The remainder of the unit is dedicated to either administrative or investigative work.
 Additional part-time inspectors will assist with the support of this plan during their regular patrol activities.
 Activity will include a dedicated number of hours for Traffic Enforcement Activities throughout the State with a concentration in the Crash Corridor.
 Concentration in the crash corridor will have the multiplying effect of allowing inspectors to focus on both traffic enforcement and Level III inspections.
 Each full-time inspector will be assigned eight (8) hours of Traffic Enforcement patrol each week.
 In order to make the most efficient use of limited manpower, approximately 75% (6 hrs.) of the Traffic Enforcement activities will be concentrated in the crash corridor area.
 The remaining 25% (2 hrs.) will be spread throughout the state.
 While troopers traffic enforcement efforts will concentrate on CMVs, they will monitor the driving behavior of all vehicles and conduct traffic enforcement when violations are observed.